PolarWolf314/softeng-306-project-2/README.md

 ## Notes

-* We're using the Gradle [Shadow](https://imperceptiblethoughts.com/shadow/) plugin in order to bundle all our dependencies into a single executable jar file (Known as a *fat-jar*).
+* We're using the Gradle [Shadow](https://imperceptiblethoughts.com/shadow/) plugin in order to bundle all our dependencies into a single executable JAR file (Known as a *fat-JAR*).